 On this page

-The main governmental authority responsible for youth policy, including youth's contribution to global processes of policy-making, implementation and follow-up, including youth cooperation at the global level is the Ministry of Education and Research, the Youth Affairs Department (starting from 01.01.2021 the Youth and Talent Department).
+The main governmental authority responsible for youth policy, including the youth contribution to global processes of policy-making, implementation and follow-up, including youth cooperation at the global level, is the Ministry of Education and Research, the Youth Affairs Department (starting from 01.01.2021 the Youth and Talent Department).
 The main function of the Ministry of Education and Research is to ensure targeted and effective development of education, research, youth and language policy.

 - the Government Office: responsible for the coordination of cooperation in the area of sustainable development,

-- the Ministry of Environment: responsible for environment and sustainable development issues,
+- the Ministry of Environment: responsible for the environment and sustainable development issues,

 - the Ministry of Foreign Affairs: responsible for global cooperation,